 “Modern design and collecting are an essential part of who I am,” says Bill.
 “With regard to my own collecting, I’m particularly astounded by the early modern glass designers, primarily the Italians, Fulvio Bianconi, Ercole Barovier, Dino Martens, Gio Ponti…and others.”

 Outside of Vertu, Bill Pugsley approaches other interests with equal passion to his art collecting.
 Ask Bill what he loves most in this world and his eyes smile brilliantly.
-Spending time with son Graeme, a smart, well-mannered and handsome ten year-old tops the list.
-Aside from palling around with Graeme, Bill is also deeply interested in 1960’s garage/psyche rock (another mid-century fixation).
+Spending time with son Graeme, a smart, well-mannered and handsome thirteen year-old tops the list.
+Aside from palling around with Graeme, Bill is also deeply interested in 1960’s garage/psyche and early prog rock (another mid-century fixation).

 If you’d like to contact Bill about art, music, life, love or anything else, you can email him at Bill@vertufineart.com or visit at Vertu Fine Art Gallery in Boca Center.